cotes2020/jekyll-theme-chirpy/_posts/01AWS/ELK/Elasticsearch.md

 Application Performance Monitoring, aka APM, is one of the most common methods used by engineers today to measure the availability, response times and behavior of applications and services.

 [Elastic APM](https://logz.io/blog/application-performance-monitoring/) is an application performance monitoring system which is built on top of the ELK Stack.
-Similar to other APM solutions in the market, Elastic APM allows you to track key performance-related information such as requests, responses, database transactions, errors, etc.
+Similar to other APM solutions in the market, Elastic APM can track key performance-related information such as requests, responses, database transactions, errors, etc.

 Likewise, open source distributed tracing tools such as [Zipkin](https://logz.io/blog/zipkin-elk/) and Jaeger can be integrated with ELK for diving deep into application performance.

 ---

 ## Security and compliance